 What happens if there is inclement weather?

 We live in Colorado which means snow is expected.
-While I certainly don’t want you or I in an accident due to unsafe roads, life can’t stop due to snow either.
+While we certainly don’t want you or our therapists in an accident due to unsafe roads, life can’t stop due to snow either.

-If you or I feel that roads are impassable, my policy is to reschedule at no charge all intake sessions.
+If you or your therapist feels that roads are impassable, Pivotal Counseling policy is to reschedule at no charge all intake sessions.
 All non-intake sessions will be moved to tele-therapy by phone or online video-conference.
-If you have a concern with sessions being conducted by tele-therapy, please talk with me about this concern prior to an inclement weather day.
-Whenever possible, I will be at the office for any clients that are comfortable driving in the weather to meet in person.
+If you have a concern with sessions being conducted by tele-therapy, please talk with your therapist about this concern prior to an inclement weather day.
+Whenever possible, your therapist will be at the office for any clients that are comfortable driving in the weather to meet in person.